 Further the index formula implies that we have an equality (\ref{eqsum}) for the sums over $y\in Y$ of the both sides in (\ref{eqcf}).
 To deduce (\ref{eqcf}) from (\ref{eqsum}) for the sums, it suffices to show the existence of a covering of $Y$ \'etale at a fixed point $y$ killing the contributions of the other points.

 For the vanishing of the left hand side, the local acyclicity of $f\colon X\to Y$ relative to ${\cal F}$ is a sufficient condition.
 The $SS{\cal F}$-transversality of $f\colon X\to Y$ defined in Definition \ref{dftrans} and studied in Subsection \ref{ssFtr} after some preliminaries in Subsection \ref{ssCtr} is a stronger condition and is a sufficient condition for the vanishing of the right hand side.
-Thus, the proof of (\ref{eqcf}) is reduced to showing variants of the stable reduction theorem on the existence of ramified covering of $Y$ such that the base change of $f\colon X\to Y$ is locally acyclic relatively to a modification ${\cal F}'$ of the pull-back and is $SS{\cal F}'$-transversal.
+Thus, the proof of (\ref{eqcf}) is reduced to showing variants of the stable reduction theorem on the existence of ramified covering $Y'$ of $Y$ and of a modification ${\cal F}'$ of the pull-back of ${\cal F}$ on $X'=X\times_YY'$ such that the base change $f'\colon X'\to Y'$ is locally acyclic relatively to ${\cal F}'$ and is $SS{\cal F}'$-transversal.